rtoal/ple/docs/reinforcement/haskell.md

 1. Write `x >>= y >>= z` in `do`-notation.

+1. What is the mondaic composition operator for the Haskell List type?

 1. Haskell is supposedly a pure functional language but real programs need effects, random numbers, and I/O. How does Haskell do these things, if at all?

 1. What is the type signature of `getLine` do?
 What does it do?

+1. Write a Haskell script (command line driven program) that writes the values 1 through 100 on a separate line.
+Explain how Haskell separates the pure and impure parts of this program.

-1. What kind of type system does Haskell share with all the ML family of languages?
+1. What is the name of the type system that Haskell shares with all the ML family of languages?